Notice Board

 The project is delighted to announce that the text of the DMLBS has been made available under license to the Logeion project hosted by the University of Chicago and is now accessible via the Logeion interface.

 The Logeion interface, which does not require a subscription of any kind, allows searching of all its many dictionaries by headword.
 (More advanced forms of searching across the DMLBS text are available via the subscription-based Brepolis.net platform.)
-We very much hope that this new way of accessing the dictionary will be appreciated by medieval scholars across the world.
+We very much hope that medieval scholars across the world will appreciate this new way of accessing the dictionary.
 We would, of course, encourage users nevertheless to buy a copy of the printed dictionary as well!

 Newberry Library French Renaissance Paleography Project now online